swapnesh-601/Rock-vs-Mine-Prediction-ML/README.md

 ## 📚 Learning Outcomes

-By completing this project, you will understand:
+By completing this project, you will learn:

-✔ Binary Classification
+- Binary Classification

-✔ Logistic Regression
+- Logistic Regression

-✔ Data Preprocessing
+- Data Preprocessing

-✔ Train-Test Split
+- Train-Test Split

-✔ Model Evaluation
+- Model Evaluation

-✔ Making Predictions
+- Prediction on New Data

-✔ Scikit-learn Workflow
+- Scikit-learn Workflow

 ---